 If you want to utilize your maternity leave to the fullest but don’t want to worry about money, see if your partner can get a side hustle to help bring in some extra money.

-Your spouse can do things like sell services on Fiverr, drive for Uber or Lyft, or get a flexible part-time job.
+Your spouse can do things like sell services on Fiverr, drive with Uber, or get a flexible part-time job.
 Find things that might fit for your family.

 Selling items you no longer want or need is a great way to make money fast that you can use while on maternity leave.
 If you will be taking leave during warm months, see if you can have a yard sale to earn money beforehand.